jannis-baratheon/readmorize/README.md

 Options:

-* overflowAfter: your block will be cut down to this height (in pixels).
+* `overflowAfter` your block will be cut down to this height (in pixels).
 The overflown content will be hidden and expand only after clicking the *read more* button.
-* step: The number of pixels to expand the block down after *read more* button is clicked. `undefined` means that clicking the link will expand the whole block.
+* `step` The number of pixels to expand the block down after *read more* button is clicked. `undefined` means that clicking the link will expand the whole block.